Certain individuals with highly in demand skills can apply for permanent residency independently, through the Skilled Independent (subclass 189) visa

 Skilled Independent (Subclass 189) visa

 There are certain minimum eligibility requirements for the visa, most of which need to be met at the time you receive an invitation to apply for the visa.
-It’s very important that you review these requirements to ensure that there are no issues when you apply for the visa itself following invitation.
+General eligibility requirements are set out on this page, and you should contact us or an immigration lawyer prior to making any decisions.

 Skills assessment